-Table 8, DSP Features
+Table 9, DSP Features

-Compressor Lessens the dynamic range between the loudest and qui- etest parts of an audio signal.
-Ducker Lowers, or ducks, the output of a channel when another signal is encountered.
-Graphic EQ Uses fixed frequencies to tailor the frequency content of an audio signal.
 High/Low Pass Filters out frequencies in the input signal that are above and below specified high and low cutoff frequencies.
 Limiter Prevents a signal from exceeding an adjustable maximum level.
 Noise Gate Eliminates low-level hiss, noise, or leakage, particularly when there is a high level of ambient noise.
 Parametric EQ Uses a center/primary frequency to allow tailoring of the frequency content of an audio signal.
 Router Routes the audio signals from each input channel to zero or more output channels, as well as adjusting the level of each input signal per selected output channel.
 Settings Allows you to provide names and colors for the input and output channels.
 Signal Present Allows you to configure the threshold level and duration that a signal must reach before the Signal LED will be acti- vated for this channel.
-Reset button 🕥 Present on almost all DSP screens other than the main mixer, this button will reset the DSP settings to the dis- played feature's default setting.
+Reset button 🕥 Present on almost all DSP screens other than the main mixer, this button will reset the DSP settings to the displayed feature's default setting.